2019 Singapore Grand Prix: Entries

 The drivers and teams entered were the same as those for the previous race with no additional stand-in drivers for the race or practice.
 This race was the first occasion that Haas entered a race without title sponsor Rich Energy following the termination of the sponsorship contract.

 Practice

 FP1

 Charles Leclerc retired early into FP1 and Mercedes' Valtteri Bottas suffered a snap of oversteer, causing a crash at Turn 19.
 Thus, a red flag was brought out.
-Max Verstappen led the timing charts, 0.167 seconds ahead of 2nd place Sebastian Vettel during the practice session.
-Nico Hulkenberg set an impressive time, landing him 6th on the timing charts, albeit 1.5 seconds off of Verstappen.
+Max Verstappen led the timing charts, 0.167 seconds ahead of 2nd place Sebastian Vettel (Ferrari) during the practice session.
+Nico Hülkenberg (Renault) set an impressive time, landing him 6th on the timing charts, albeit 1.5 seconds off of Verstappen.

 FP2

-Early in the session Alexander Albon lost his front wing after locking up and bumping the wall at Turn 10.
-Lewis Hamilton gained an edge over Verstappen during the session, topping timing charts 0.184 seconds ahead of him.
+Early in the session Alexander Albon (Red Bull) lost his front wing after locking up and bumping the wall at Turn 10.
+Lewis Hamilton (Mercedes) gained an edge over Verstappen during the session, topping timing charts 0.184 seconds ahead of him.
 Leclerc managed to set a lap, though he was 1.245 seconds off of Hamilton.
 The two Ferrari drivers were reportedly frustrated after encountering numerous traffic incidents.
-Carlos Sainz managed P7, 1.3 seconds off of Hamilton.
+Carlos Sainz (McLaren) managed P7, 1.3 seconds off of Hamilton.